 While Convoy of Hope is not a medical response organization, they often assist in situations where the health and well-being of others is in jeopardy and they’ve committed to provide emergency food, water and supplies like toilet paper and paper towels from Georgia-Pacific to those hit especially hard by COVID-19 here in the United States.
 Convoy of Hope is uniquely set-up to provide immediate assistance to others and our ongoing work with them will ensure that our donated products are distributed correctly and get into the hands of those most impacted.

 Our Georgia-Pacific Foundation continues to work with hundreds of organizations who provide services to communities and people in need at the national, regional, state and local levels.
 From donating leftover masks and hand sanitizer to local hospitals to providing plates and napkins to first responders, we continue to support the needs of others in cash and product donations.

-Our CEO, Christian Fischer, sent a video to employee yesterday.
+May 11: Our CEO, Christian Fischer, sent a video to employees.
 You can watch that message here.

 TP Supply: bringmethenews.com

 Palatka Daily News: palatkadailynews.com

 Yahoo News: yahoo.com

 Fox 30 Jacksonville News: actionnewsjax.com